-- 3. Any public body may meet by electronic communication means without a quorum of the public body physically assembled at one location when the Governor has declared a state of emergency in accordance with § 44-146.17, provided that (i) the catastrophic nature of the declared emergency makes it impracticable or unsafe to assemble a quorum in a single location and (ii) the purpose of the meeting is to address the emergency.
+- 3. Any public body, or any joint meetings thereof, may meet by electronic communication means without a quorum of the public body physically assembled at one location when the Governor has declared a state of emergency in accordance with § 44-146.17 or the locality in which the public body is located has declared a local state of emergency pursuant to § 44-146.21, provided that (i) the catastrophic nature of the declared emergency makes it impracticable or unsafe to assemble a quorum in a single location and (ii) the purpose of the meeting is to provide for the continuity of operations of the public body or the discharge of its lawful purposes, duties, and responsibilities.
 The public body convening a meeting in accordance with this subdivision shall: - a.
 Give public notice using the best available method given the nature of the emergency, which notice shall be given contemporaneously with the notice provided to members of the public body conducting the meeting; - b.
-Make arrangements for public access to such meeting; and - c.
-Otherwise comply with the provisions of this section.
+Make arrangements for public access to such meeting through electronic communication means, including videoconferencing if already used by the public body; - c.
+Provide the public with the opportunity to comment at those meetings of the public body when public comment is customarily received; and - d.
+Otherwise comply with the provisions of this chapter.